Milton Johnson

-Milton Johnson (May 15, 1950 – May 16, 2025), known as The Weekend Murderer, was an American serial killer and mass murderer who was believed to have committed up to 14 murders that occurred in Will County, Illinois during the summer of 1983.
+Milton Johnson (May 15, 1950 – May 16, 2025), known as The Weekend Murderer, was an American serial mass murderer who was believed to have committed up to 14 murders that occurred in Will County, Illinois during the summer of 1983.
 Two of the victims were police officers.
 Johnson had been on parole for aggravated battery, burglary, and rape at the time of the murders, and had been imprisoned from 1970 to 1983.

 Victims

 Milton Johnson was linked to the following murders.